makersacademy/takeaway-challenge/README.md

 - Wrote test for #place to return true if passed: "pie", 2, "mash", 1, 16.
 Test red.

 - Updated #total_price to take both dishes and quantities as arguments.
 Variable prices maps through dishes and asks the menu to provide the price for that dish.
 Totals are calculated by zipping the prices with quantities to create a 2d array of the price of each item and how many there are.
-Then mapping through that array and multiplying each subarray's values together results in an array of subtotals.
+Then mapping through that array and multiplying each sub-array's values together results in an array of subtotals.
 Finally, sum the subtotal array.
 Test green.

 - For my own sanity wrote a test for #place to return true if passed: "pie", 40, "mash", 12, "chips", 7, 323